dhritiamlani/100-days-of-code/log.md

 ### Day 2: March 30, 2021 (updated log on April 2, 2021)

-**Today's Progress**: Completed the "Applied Visual Design" course under the "Responsive Web Design" certification on freecodcamp.org to brush up on my basics.
+**Today's Progress**: Completed the "Applied Visual Design" course under the "Responsive Web Design" certification on freecodcamp.org

 **Thoughts:** Little confused with the cubic-bezier function but it will get better as I keep using these concepts and creating.